 There is a good mix of hole lengths, and right/left turning fairways.

-The league/park have done a good job of cleaning the brush up, but there are still a few "palmetto hell" holes where a disc could be lost.
+The league/park have done a good job of cleaning up the brush, but there are still a few "palmetto hell" holes where a disc could be lost.

 From what I understand, the police have chased the homeless people out of the park.